lucasjoliveau/doc/es/developer/tutorials/website.md

     </div>

-Restart Odoo and upgrade the module, there is now a placeholder under the teacher’s name and a new zone for blocks in Edit mode.
+Restart Konvergo ERP and upgrade the module, there is now a placeholder under the teacher’s name and a new zone for blocks in **Edit** mode.
 Content dropped there is stored in the corresponding teacher’s `biography` field, and thus specific to that teacher.

 The teacher’s name is also editable, and when saved the change is visible on the index page.